xability/maidr-js/README.md

 # maidr: Multimodal Access and Interactive Data Representation

+Here is a refined version of your message:

+> ⚠️ **Deprecation Notice**: This repository is no longer maintained.
+Development has moved to our new [maidr](https://github.com/xability/maidr) architecture, now written in TypeScript.
+Please follow and contribute there.

 maidr (pronounced as 'mader') is a system for non-visual access and control of statistical plots.
 It aims to provide an inclusive experience for users with visual impairments by offering multiple modes of interaction: braille, text, and sonification (BTS).
 This comprehensive approach enhances the accessibility of data visualization and encourages a multi-modal exploration on visualization.
 Check out the current build: [maidr Demo](https://xability.github.io/maidr/galleries/index.html).

 ## Table of Contents